 1. Spend less than you earn and avoid debt.
 What are some signs that debt has become a problem?
 You’d have an immediate financial crisis if you lost your job.
 You spend more than you earn.
 You must borrow to pay current bills.
 You pay for everyday expenses, like groceries, with savings or credit.
 You pay the minimum or less on your bills each month.
 You are being contacted by bill collectors.
 You’re having problems in your relationships because of money.

 2. Plan ahead.
-Calculate the savings required to achieve future financial goals like home ownership or retirement, and save & invest regularly to achieve your goals.
+Calculate the savings required to achieve future financial goals like home ownership or retirement, and save and invest regularly to achieve your goals.
 Research shows that, at every income level, people who plan are more financially successful.

 3. Follow recommended practices.
 Prepare a will, have an emergency fund, calculate your net worth periodically: follow a spending plan or budget, write down your financial goals with target dates and dollar cost, and don’t buy more house than you can afford.